Skip to main content

 Steam Moves

 A steam move is a sudden, coordinated line movement across multiple sportsbooks simultaneously.
-It signals that a significant amount of sharp money has entered the market at once:
+It can signal that a significant amount of respected or automated market pressure has entered the market at once:

 Anatomy of a Steam Move